ElectroTechnique/electrotechnique.github.io/README.md

 ![](pcb.jpg)

 # Latest News
+**17th September 2020** -  T3.6 version firmware now at V1.26 with improved ADC reading that decreases noise and increases the sensitivity of pot reads.
+AudioMemory is increased to 48.
+Filter cutoff now has 256 values, making low frequency sweeps smoother.

 **15th September 2020** -  Cross modulation!
 OscFX has another mode (like unison) that you access by holding for 1 second.
 Cross modulation FM modulates one oscillator with the other, and in the case of TSynth, both modulate each other.
 By adjusting Osc Mix, this makes one or the other or both oscillators sound with cross mod from the other.

 **14th September 2020** - Filter frequency cutoff is now 8 bit, 256 values instead of 127, for smoother changes particularly at low frequencies.
 This will probably be included in the T3.6 firmware.